Scott Adams: Personal life

-Since late 2004, Adams has suffered from focal dystonia, which has affected his ability to draw for lengthy periods.
-He now draws on a graphics tablet.
-He also suffered from spasmodic dysphonia, a condition that causes the vocal cords to behave abnormally.
-In July 2008, he underwent surgery to reroute the nerve connections to his vocal cords, and his voice is completely functional.
+In the early 1990s, the little finger of Adams' right hand would spasm when he tried to draw, and he was diagnosed with focal dystonia.
+By doing a conditioning exercise, he was able to cure himself.
+Yet, in late 2004, his focal dystonia returned, which affected his ability to draw for lengthy periods.
+Since 2014, he has been drawing on a graphics tablet, and has since switched from using his right hand to his left.
+He also had spasmodic dysphonia, a condition that causes the vocal cords to behave abnormally.
+In July 2008 he underwent surgery to reroute the nerve connections to his vocal cords and his voice reached new levels of functionality.

 Adams married Shelly Miles aboard a yacht, the Galaxy Commodore, on July 22, 2006, in San Francisco Bay, in a ceremony conducted by the ship's captain.
 The two had met at a gym in Pleasanton, California, where Miles was an employee and Adams was a customer.
-Adams was stepfather to Miles' two children, Savannah and Justin, the latter of whom died of a fentanyl overdose in 2018 at age 18, prompting Adams to start the service WhenHub.
+Adams was stepfather to Miles' two children, Savannah and Justin, the latter of whom died of a fentanyl overdose in 2018 at age 18.
 Adams and Miles divorced in 2014, and Adams said the two remained friends, with Miles moving only one block away after their separation.

 On Christmas Day in 2019, Adams announced on his podcast that he was engaged to Kristina Basham, and later revealed that they had married on July 11, 2020.
 Basham, a model and baker, has two daughters and is a vice president at WhenHub.
 On March 10, 2022, Adams announced on his YouTube podcast that he and Basham were getting divorced.